Rehan-Ahmar/exploring-world-bank-data/README.md

-# exploring-world-bank-data
+# Exploring World Bank data

-Exploring World Bank data
+This project was created as part of Udacity's Data Scientist for Enterprise nanodegree.
+Here I have analyzed World Bank data.